khalilatm99/khalilatm99/README.md

 - 👋 Hi, I’m @khalil Atmane
-- 👀
 - 🌱 I’m currently learning coding at university
+- v currently enrolled to the odin project
-- 💞️ I’m looking to collaborate
+- to be web dev
 - 📫 How to reach me khalil.atmane99@gmail.com

 <!---